 - liver failure

 When a person moves, they create energy.
 Heat is the body’s way of releasing energy.
-To reduce body heat, a person can try temporarily moving less or only when necessary.
+But too much physical endurance

 Perimenopause or menopause